 Possible reasons for grant denial

-We are seeking information from the town on why this project was declined.
+This grant request was rejected by US Senators Kelly and Senima.
+(So much for their support of Oro Valley!).
+No reason was given as to why this grant request was declined.
 It’s possible that the request didn’t align with federal priorities, as HIP funds typically support high-impact, safety-focused projects on major highways and railway crossings.
 Large requests often face stiff competition, especially if local matching funds (20%) fall short or the project exceeds program limits.

 Two major grant requests are pending